DENIED HARVONI BY ANTHEM OR ANOTHER HEALTH INSURANCE COMPANY?

 – Public employees – you’re a teacher, firefighter, police officer, city worker, county worker, or other public employee

-– Seniors – you’re on Medicare or in a Medicare Advantage plan
+– Seniors – you’re on Medicare/Medicaid with a private health insurance company as well or you have a Medicare Advantage plan

 – People who purchased insurance directly from health insurance companies